Update (11 March 2017):

 O’Brien said at the UN Security Council on 10 January that 18.8 million people, more than two-thirds of Yemen’s population, need aid.
 A staggering 7 million Yemenis are hungry and do not know where they will get their next meal — a figure that doubled since January.

-The top UN official also warned the global community is “facing the largest humanitarian crisis since the creation of the United Nation,” at the end of World War II in 1945.
+The top UN official also warned the global community is “facing the largest humanitarian crisis since the creation of the United Nations,” at the end of World War II in 1945.

 Original (9 January 2017):